linked-art/linked.art/docs/api/1.0/ecosystem/index.md

 ## Search

 The Linked Art API does not specify a query syntax for searching, but we do define a response format.
 This is the format expected as a response from the links in the [HAL](../hal/) links section, but can also be used for responses from arbitrary search URIs as well.
-It is a basic paged list syntax and based on the IIIF Change Discovery and [IIIF Content Search API](https://iiif.io/api/search/) formats, which in turn use the W3C's [Activity Streams](https://www.w3.org/TR/activitystreams-core/) format.
+It is a basic paged list syntax and based on the [IIIF Change Discovery API](https://iiif.io/api/discovery/) and [IIIF Content Search API](https://iiif.io/api/search/) formats, which in turn use the W3C's [Activity Streams](https://www.w3.org/TR/activitystreams-core/) format.

 It is documented [here](search.html).